-As a photographer’s daughter photography was a natural step after studying fine arts and working within various creative fields, including film, theatre, writing and publishing.
-Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to processing film in the dark room at home.
+As a photographer’s daughter photography was a natural evolution after studying fine arts and working within various creative fields, including film, theatre, writing and publishing, where narrative has been at the heart of all expression.
+Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to making film prints in the home darkroom.
 A love of the format was undeniable, and her way of seeing became more distinctive as a storyteller.
 In these modern times Ilsa likes to delve deeper into the world of analogue photomaking, shooting works and clients on 35mm, medium and large formats, with the intention to give spotlight to the organic and unique nature of film, the strength of composition and a nod to photography’s past.
 She shoots digitally in equal amounts, utilising natural light to complement the story and subject, but also likes to play with the vast visual opportunities that comes with studio work and artificial lighting.

-Ilsa is a mother of two, and finds her work pulsing within the heart of womanhood and symbols of life, offering viewers a feminine glance through the lens whether it be a story through a long-from series, a narrative-filled cutaway or an intimately cropped image.
-She is known for capturing mood, heart, the in-between, the silence and often overlooked, unveiling the truth and depth of a subject, leading to a unique visual storytelling through a sometimes crude but alluring cinema-verite style.
-Aware that as an artist she feels intrinsically tied to her work, knowing it moves with her and through her, evolving with life, she therefore acknowledges her photographic process is creating her own personal blueprint and voice.
+Ilsa is a mother of two, and finds her work pulses within the heart of womanhood and symbols of life, offering viewers a feminine glance through the lens whether it be through a detailed long-from series or an insightful cutaway.
+She is known for capturing mood, heart, the in-between, the silence and often overlooked, the sometimes uneventful honest expressions, unveiling the truth and depth of a subject, leading to a unique visual storytelling through a sometimes crude but alluring cinema-verite style.
+Aware that as an artist she feels intrinsically tied to her work, knowing it moves with her and through her, evolving with age, she therefore acknowledges her photographic process is creating her own personal blueprint and voice.

 “One can at times sense Ilsa being reflected back in her photographs.” - APA judging committee, ‘ Stories Award’ 2020 - Winning submission.

-Ilsa’s work has been recognised, exhibited and published globally, with a wide range of profile interviews and insight into her work, and has limited edition print artworks hanging in private collections worldwide.
-She is currently finalising her recently awarded art series ‘Twelve Moons’ to be fully released with a solo show at Brunswick Street Gallery (Fitzroy, Melbourne) in 2021, alongside the launch of the series’ photography book commissioned to be published by Anyonegirl Books (NZ).
-Ultimately, she hopes others will see value in the personal, at times mundane, and honest expression conveyed in her photography.
+Ilsa’s work has been awarded, exhibited and published globally, and has limited edition prints hanging in private collections worldwide.
+She is currently finalising two photo books, including her recently awarded art series ‘Twelve Moons’ to be released with a solo show at Brunswick Street Gallery (Fitzroy, Melbourne) in 2021, and book launch commissioned to be published by Anyonegirl Books (NZ).

-Available for; commercial commissions (location or studio), and private commissions - portraiture, motherhood and family sessions, select weddings, births, and events.
+Available for; commercial work via Duval Agency (location or studio), and private commissions - portraiture, motherhood and family sessions, select weddings, births, and events.

 Film format photography available for all photographic work.